tnwei/exposure-to-code/docs/_sources/04_matplotlib.rst.txt

 	4. Set x-axis to be log scale.

+	5. Set the x-limits to (200, 151000), and the y-limits to (20, 90).

-	5. Specify scatter size by using population, measured in millions (i.e. divide by 1e6).
+	6. Specify scatter size by using population, measured in millions (i.e. divide by 1e6).

-	6. Specify color by continents!
+	7. Specify color by continents!
 Paste the following as part of the plotting function:

 	::

-		c=cont_nums, cmap="tab10", alpha=0.6
+		c=cont, cmap="tab10", alpha=0.6

-	7. Label the following:
+	8. Label the following:
 		* x-axis with `Income per person (GDP/capita, PPP$ inflation-adjusted`
 		* y-axis with `Life expectancy (years)`
 		* title with `World Health Map - 2020`
-	8. Add grid lines to both x-axis and y-axis, with 0.3 transparency.
+	9. Add grid lines to both x-axis and y-axis, with 0.3 transparency.
-	9. Package this as a function, so that we can use this for data from different years.
+	10. Package this as a function, so that we can use this for data from different years.

 Conclusion
 ----------